Milorad Ekmečić: Career

 After completing high school in 1947, Ekmečić enrolled in general history undergraduate study at the University of Zagreb, from which he graduated in 1952.
 In the same year he took up an assistant position at the Faculty of Philosophy, University of Sarajevo.
 Ekmečić conducted research in archives in Zagreb, Belgrade, Zadar, and Vienna in Austria.
 He received his doctorate in history from the University of Zagreb in 1958 upon defending his dissertation entitled The uprising in Bosnia from 1875 to 1878, which has been published in three editions and translated into German.
 He visited Princeton University, New Jersey, in 1961, and then continued his academic career as a professor of history at the University of Sarajevo where he worked as a full professor from 1968 until 1992 teaching "General History of the New Age" and "Introduction to the Science of History" courses.
 During this time he also spent some time as a visiting professor at the University of Michigan in Ann Arbor, Michigan.

+During the time of socialist Yugoslavia, Ekmečić authored several important works.
+According to his obituary in Vreme news magazine, Ekmečić was considered "a prominent representative of Serbian critical historiography".